AtifInayatKhan/leaf_detection/README.md

 ```

 ## Model Details
-The leaf disease detection model is built using deep learning techniques, and it uses transfer learning to leverage the pre-trained knowledge of a base model.
-The model is trained on a dataset containing images of 33 different types of leaf diseases.
-For more information about the architecture, dataset, and training process, please refer to the code and documentation provided.
+The leaf disease detection model is constructed through deep learning methods, employing transfer learning to capitalize on a base model's pre-existing knowledge.
+Trained on a dataset encompassing images of 33 distinct leaf diseases, further details regarding the architecture, dataset, and training procedures can be found within the accompanying code and documentation.

 ## Acknowledgments
-We would like to acknowledge the contributions of the open-source community and the creators of the base model that this project builds upon.
-Your work and support are greatly appreciated.
+We extend our gratitude to the open-source community and the creators of the foundational model upon which this project is based.
+Your contributions and assistance are sincerely valued.